Nstamour-art/XogotDocs/Documentation.docc/Manual/scripting/gdextension/gdextension_c_example.md

 emit it when appropriate.
 As you might have guessed, we'll need a few more function pointers from the API and more helper functions.

 In the api.h file we're adding two things.
-One is a an API function to register a signal, the other is a helper function to wrap the signal binding.
+One is an API function to register a signal, the other is a helper function to wrap the signal binding.

 ```